Annealing: using the laser to apply long-lasting markings to metal

 The material surface is hardly affected by the marking process and remains smooth even after the mark has been applied.

-Due to the smooth surface, organic residue can hardly stick to the annealing.
-It is therefore particularly suitable for objects which are often cleaned.
+Due to the smooth surface, hardly any organic residue can stick to the annealing.
+It is therefore particularly suitable for objects that are cleaned often.

-Annealing remains intact and easily legible even after numerous cleaning cycles which are common for many medical products.
+With the right selection of parameters, annealing markings remain intact and legible - even after numerous cleaning cycles, as is common with many medical products.

 Marking consumer goods

 The surface remains intact during annealing; the marking is easily legible, long-lasting and resistant to abrasion.
 This makes annealing perfect for marking cooking utensils.

 Annealing on basic utility items can be used for purely decorative purposes, such as with this cheese slicer.
 The mark is easy to detect even after numerous cleaning cycles.